What is the Towns Fund?

 Every effort will be made to minimise any disruption and we apologise for any inconvenience caused during the works.
 We would like to take this opportunity to thank you for your patience while we carry out this important scheme of works.

-The new access/roundabout scheme works are likely to be completed by December 2023.
+The new access/roundabout scheme works are likely to be completed in the New Year.

 How will you encourage the new businesses to employ local people?